cybertec-postgresql/pg_timetable/docs/README.rst

         --log-file=                                  File name to store logs
         --log-file-format=[json|text]                Format of file logs (default: json) --log-file-rotate                            Rotate log files
+        --log-file-size=                             Maximum size in MB of the log file before it gets rotated (default: 100) --log-file-age=                              Number of days to retain old log files, 0 means forever (default: 0) --log-file-number=                           Maximum number of old log files to retain, 0 to retain all (default: 0)

   Start:
     -f, --file=                                      SQL script file to execute during startup --init                                       Initialize database schema to the latest version and exit.
 Can be used with --upgrade
         --upgrade                                    Upgrade database to the latest version --debug                                      Run in debug mode.
 Only asynchronous chains will be executed

   Resource:
-        --cron-workers=                              Number of parallel workers for scheduled chains (default: 16)
-        --interval-workers=                          Number of parallel workers for interval chains (default: 16)
-        --chain-timeout=                             Abort any chain that takes more than the specified number of
+        --cron-workers=                              Number of parallel workers for scheduled chains (default: 16) --interval-workers=                          Number of parallel workers for interval chains (default: 16) --chain-timeout=                             Abort any chain that takes more than the specified number of milliseconds
-                                                     milliseconds
         --task-timeout=                              Abort any task within a chain that takes more than the specified number of milliseconds

   REST:
         --rest-port=                                 REST API port (default: 0) [$PGTT_RESTPORT]